mozilla/zippy/docs/index.rst

 Zippy
 ===================================

+*Please note:* this project is currently unmaintained and is not (or soon will not) be in active use by Mozilla.

 This is the Mozilla reference implementation of a payment processor that would hook into a `payment provider for navigator.mozPay()`_ such as `WebPay`_.
 It is a reference implementation of `Marketplace payment providers specification`_.